-While every effort is made to provide bathing and nail trim services to your dog, their safety, health, and well-being is most important to us.
-Some dogs become anxious and overly agitated during bathing and nail trimming.
+While every effort is made to provide bathing services to your dog, their safety, health, and well-being is most important to us.
+Some dogs become anxious and overly agitated during bathing.
 Should your dog exhibit behavior that would compromise their health and safety or that of our staff, we will not perform the services and you will not be charged.
-Bathing and nail trims are an ancillary service that Good Dog provides based on availability, we are often unable to provide these services, but if requested, we will make every effort to do so.
+Bathing is an ancillary service that Good Dog provides based on availability.
+We are often unable to provide these services, but if requested, we will make every effort to do so.

 Name Tags & Collars

 All dogs MUST be wearing a quick-release collar with a name tag and should be on a leash upon entry.
-No metal, pinch, chose, beaded, or studded collars are allowed in the daycare, boarding, or any other areas of the facility.
+No metal, pinch, choke, beaded, or studded collars are allowed in the daycare, boarding, or bathing areas.
 House collars are available on a first-come, first-served basis and must be returned to Good Dog.